vanheeringen-lab/ANANSE/docs/input_data.md

 ### Enhancer regions

-The `ananse binding` command requires a database of putative enhancer regions.
+The `ananse binding` command requires a set of putative enhancer regions.

 For human data (`hg38` only), ANANSE provides a [database of cis-regulatory regions](https://doi.org/10.5281/zenodo.4066424) (putative enhancers).
 Which is used by default.

-Optionally, you can specify your own set of putative enhancers.
+You can still specify your own set of putative enhancers.
-This is **required** for genomes other than `hg38`.

 To define enhancer regions, you can use any type of genome-wide data that is associated with enhancers and *gives narrow peaks*.
 H3K27ac signal, for instance, would not work well, as peaks from a H3K27ac ChIP-seq experiment are too broad to provide a precise region for the motif analysis.